Deep Space Network Scheduling#

 The most notable example is Event Horizon Telescope, which took the direct imaging of the supermassive black hole at the center of M87 and the Milky Way Galaxy.

-Guillaume et al. (2022) formulated the DNS scheduling problem into QUBO and solved it using D-Wave’s hybrid solver.
+Guillaume et al. (2022) formulated the DSN scheduling problem into QUBO and solved it using D-Wave’s hybrid solver.

 Here, we implement this problem using JijModeling and solve it with JijZeptSolver.